julianbaladjay/GDGRAP1-Machine-Project/README.md

 Player Input - Incomplete

-OOP - Model is complete, rest is incomplete
+OOP - Model and Shader is complete, rest is incomplete

 Documentation - Incomplete